Spatial Information Service

 Tel.
 01506 282012

-The Spatial Information Service (SIS) is funded to help meet local government’s obligations under the EU INSPIRE Directive and to enable sharing of such data with the OSMA community.
+The Spatial Information Service (SIS) is funded to help meet local government’s obligations under the EU INSPIRE Directive and to enable sharing of such data with the One Scotland Mapping Agreement (OSMA) community.

-INSPIRE defines common technical standards for publishing spatial datasets such as addresses, transport networks, land use, protected areas and risk zones covering 34 data themes.
+INSPIRE defines common technical standards for publishing spatial datasets such as addresses and land use.
+Data must be:

-SIS has done the following to help local government comply with INSPIRE:
+SIS has helped local government comply with INSPIRE:

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.